Jatinsley/F1-Statistics-Mapping/README.md

 ### Features:
 - Analyze the correlation between pace consistency through fastest laps and final season positions.
-- Calculate pole-to-podium conversion rates for drivers.
+- Calculate pole-to-podium conversion rates for each and every driver.
 - Identify races with the most deviation from historical race duration.

 ## Why?

 Formula 1 race data is publicly available and can provide valuable insights into various performance aspects of drivers and races.
 This project helps analyze these data points, enabling a deeper understanding of trends, consistency, and the relationship between lap time performance and race results.
-It’s an ideal tool for both F1 enthusiasts and researchers.
+Hopefully, this program can be used as a tool for both F1 enthusiasts or researchers.

-## Main Applications

-- **Race Performance Analysis**: Correlation between lap times, fastest laps, and final positions.
-- **Pole-to-Podium Conversion**: Conversion rate of pole positions to podium finishes for drivers.
-- **Race Duration Analysis**: Identify races that deviate most from the historical race duration for each circuit.
-- **General Race Insights**: Understand trends and performance metrics across seasons.

 ## Requirements

-### Software Requirements:
 - **Operating System**: Windows, or macOS
 - **Libraries**:
   - Python 3.7+